 See all national days & months in April.

-National Sober Day, held during National Recovery Month, is a day to celebrate sobriety and support those who choose to live alcohol-free.
-Whether you’re in recovery or exploring a sober lifestyle, it’s the perfect time to reflect on the benefits of sobriety, share your journey, and encourage others by participating in local events, social media campaigns, or simply spending time with loved ones without alcohol.
+National Sober Day, celebrated during National Recovery Month, honors sobriety and supports those choosing an alcohol-free life.
+It’s a time to reflect on the benefits of sobriety, share personal journeys, and inspire others by joining local events, engaging in social media campaigns, or enjoying meaningful moments with loved ones without alcohol.

 See all national days & months in September.

-World No Alcohol Day is an international observance dedicated to raising awareness about the negative impacts of alcohol and encouraging a sober lifestyle.
-Whether you’re thinking about reducing your intake or quitting alcohol entirely, this day offers a valuable opportunity to educate yourself, reflect on your choices, and take meaningful steps toward a healthier life.
+World No Alcohol Day on October 2 is an international observance dedicated to raising awareness about the negative impacts of alcohol and encouraging a sober lifestyle.
+If you’re considering reducing your intake or quitting alcohol entirely, this day provides a chance to learn, reflect, and take meaningful steps toward a healthier life.

-Founded by Movendi International and celebrated since 2021, World Alcohol-Free Day focuses on promoting alcohol-free beverages.
+Founded by Movendi International and celebrated on October 3 since 2021, World Alcohol-Free Day focuses on promoting alcohol-free beverages.
 It’s a day to explore healthier, non-alcoholic alternatives and rethink your drink choices.

-December can be a challenging month for maintaining sobriety, so National Sobriety Day is here to remind us of the importance of staying strong and committed.
+December can be a challenging month for maintaining sobriety, which is why National Sobriety Day, observed on December 11, is here to remind us of the importance of staying strong and committed.
 It’s a day to celebrate sobriety and support others in their recovery journeys.

 See all national days & months in December.